Berlin

 Construction:

-Sprinklered:
+Sprinklered: No

-This long linear block building does have two exit stairs and three double-loaded corridors, but dwellings on every other storey are served by one exit.
-The stacking of maisonette apartments off a single stair from the communal “rue intérieure‘ and the apartments at the ends of the building on every other level are all served by single exit conditions.
-The project is very much reminiscient of the stacked corridors and cross-ventilated units in Le Corbusier’s Unite d’Habitation.
-The building achieves a considerable variation in unit types because of the flexibility of the building code.
+This long linear block building has two exit stairs and three double-loaded corridors, however dwelling units on every other floor are served by a single exit from that floor.
+The stacking of maisonette apartments from the communal “rue intérieure‘ and the apartments at the ends of the building on every other level represent single exit stair conditions.
+The project is very similar to the stacked corridors and cross-ventilated units in Le Corbusier’s “Unite d’Habitation”.
+The building hence achieves a considerable variation in unit layouts because of the flexibility of the building code.

 “The underlying principle is that units in the centre of the building are arranged in modules over a depth of 23 metres while units at the ends of the building are designed around the cores and establish differentiated interconnections with their surroundings.”